Mole and Lesion Removal

 Moles are generally harmless, but it is important to know that melanoma, the most serious form of skin cancer, can develop in or around a mole, so knowing your moles is essential to catching signs of cancer early.

 Call us with any questions or to make an appointment.Call Today Contact Us

 Types of Moles:

 There are several types of moles, and some carry greater risks of developing into melanoma than others.

-If Dr. McConnell, Dr. Slater, Dr. Napier, Dr. Kennedy and Dr. Petree tests a tissue sample and finds it to be cancerous, the entire mole and part of the tissue surrounding the mole will need to be removed.
+If Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree, Dr. Gross and Dr. Gart tests a tissue sample and finds it to be cancerous, the entire mole and part of the tissue surrounding the mole will need to be removed.
 Or, if you would like a mole removed for cosmetic purposes, the same procedure will be performed.
 Mole removal surgery is very common and usually painless.
-There are two ways to remove moles, and both can be performed in Drs.
-Lewis or Brody office.
+There are two ways to remove moles, and both can be performed in office.

 The best way to identify potential problems is to know the pattern and placement of your moles, and to examine them often.
 When monitoring your moles, remember the “ABCDE” method of self-examination.
 That is:

 - “A” stands for asymmetrical shape.
 Watch for moles with asymmetrical shape, such as two very different looking halves.

 - “B” is for border.
 Look for moles with irregular, ragged or blurred borders.
 This is one of the characteristics of melanoma.

 - “C” is for color.
 Look for moles that do not have the same color throughout, or contain shades of brown, black, blue, or white, or red.